wheygladiator/Assignment-2-Final/README.md

 My Coursera Project - Getting and Cleaning Data
 ==========================================

-This repository documents the R code and documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera.
+My repository shows the R code and documentation files for the Data Science's track course "Getting and Cleaning data".

 The dataset being used is: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)